-In San Juan, Puerto Rico, this 20th day of December 2023.
+In San Juan, Puerto Rico, this 11th day of December 2023.

-I hereby certify that I filed this motion using the electronic filing system of this Energy Bureau and that I will send an electronic copy of this motion to the attorney for PREPA
+I hereby certify that I filed this Motion using the electronic filing system of this Energy Bureau and that I will send an electronic copy of this motion to lionel.santa@prepa.pr.gov.